top of page

 • NRO: Used for income earned within India (e.g., rent, dividends).

-Crucially, NRIs should not continue using regular Resident Savings Accounts; these must be closed or converted to NRO accounts to comply with FEMA laws.
+Crucially, NRIs should not continue using regular Resident Savings Accounts.
+These must be closed or converted to NRO accounts to comply with FEMA laws.

 3. Maintain an Indian Mobile Number